By ANNA TAN

 While the self-disclosure belies an honest man, it did not impress the boss.
 Without mincing his words, the boss gave me a marching order to find someone who is a game changer, masterful at leading change and stretching the boundaries.
 A tall order, indeed!

 At one time or another, wanting to step out of our comfort zone and improve ourselves is a great thing.
-Imagine how many people start 2014 with such New Year resolutions?
+Imagine how many people start the year with such resolutions?
 Probably many of us!

 And more often than not, our good intentions go awry and we end up not implementing any of our resolutions.

-In this article, I outline some tips to get out of the comfort zone, stretch ourselves and avoid falling into the panic zone.
+Here, I outline some tips to get out of the comfort zone, stretch ourselves and avoid falling into the panic zone.
 And to top it all off, achieve our resolutions along the way!
-(This article draws reference to Karl Rhonke’s CSP Comfort Stretch Panic zone model.)
+(This article references Karl Rhonke’s CSP Comfort Stretch Panic zone model.)

 It may sound boring but your comfort zone is important, as it is a safe haven.
 It is a place where you don’t have to take any risk and there is no pressure.
 If there is no pain, why change?